Humphrey Marshall (general): Early life and career

 Marshall was born in Frankfort, Kentucky, to John Jay (1785–1846) and Anna Birney Marshall.
 John Jay Marshall was a legislator, law reporter and judge, whose father, also named Humphrey Marshall, was a member of the United States Senate from Kentucky.
 This elder Humphrey Marshall was a nephew of Chief Justice John Marshall's father, Thomas Marshall.
 The younger Humphrey Marshall's uncle James G. Birney was a well known abolitionist, and two first cousins, William Birney and David B. Birney, served as major generals in the Union army.
 Another cousin, James M. Birney, served briefly as Lieutenant Governor of Michigan, and later Minister to the Netherlands.

 Marshall graduated from the United States Military Academy at West Point, New York, in 1832, was assigned to the mounted rangers, served in the Black Hawk War, and was breveted as a second lieutenant.
 However, he resigned from the Army in April 1833 to study law.
 He was admitted to the bar in 1833 and practiced in Frankfort for two years before moving to Louisville.
 He became captain in the Kentucky militia in 1836, major in 1838, and lieutenant colonel in 1841.
 In 1836 he raised a company of volunteers and marched to defend the Texas frontier against the Indians, but his force disbanded on hearing of General Sam Houston's victory at San Jacinto.
 In 1846 he became Colonel of the 1st Kentucky Cavalry during the Mexican–American War, where he fought at the Battle of Buena Vista as a part of Zachary Taylor's Army of Occupation.
 Returning from Mexico, Marshall engaged in agricultural pursuits in Henry County, Kentucky.

 He was elected from Kentucky's 7th District as a Whig to the Thirty-first and Thirty-second Congresses and served from March 4, 1849, until his resignation on August 4, 1852.
 During this time, he supported Henry Clay's Compromise of 1850.
 Marshall was then appointed Minister to China from 1852 to 1854.
+According to a history of American gambling, "To celebrate the appointment Marshall bucked the tiger at Pendleton's [faro hall in Washington, D.C.], where he lost his savings, the expense money advanced by the government, and six months' pay, for which he gave his note.
+Pendleton saved his job and reputation, and incidentally made certain of the six months' pay, by lending him sufficient money for the voyage to China."

 Returning to Kentucky, he was elected on the American Party ticket to the Thirty-fourth and Thirty-fifth Congresses (1855–59).
 He was renominated by acclamation, but declined to run for a fifth term.
 In 1856, he was a member of the national council of the American Party in New York City, where he was instrumental in abolishing all secrecy in the political organization of the party.